samsheffield/2D_Game_Design/docs/week12.md

 - What are good game precedents?
 - __Come up with a quick pitch (two to three sentences which descibes your idea using compelling language) to share with class__

-## After Lunch

-### Let's take a look at your recent work

-Here's a good opportunity to show off work and get some feedback from the class.
-- Anything from the past few weeks
-- New volunteers are always appreciated/encouraged
-- You pick who plays your game (_even me!_)

 ## Homework ##